 If you want “drunken” ribs, use your search engine to look for recipes for baby back ribs using beer.
 Generally, you’ll marinate the ribs overnight in a beer and spice mixture.
 You can slice onions and chopped garlic to add to the marinade as well.

 A neat trick is to use a brown sugar sauce for beans rather than a sauce made for meat.
-These might be thinner than you’re used to, but for slow roasting, you can slather it over the ribs before they go into the oven as well as before broiling.
+These might be thinner than you’re used to, but for slow cooking and slow roasting, you can slather it over the ribs before they go into the oven as well as before broiling.

 Something a little fancier way is to roast the ribs with a liquid sauce to infuse the ribs with flavor while roasting.
 You still glaze with a favorite sauce afterward, you’re just adding an extra layer of flavor.
 Your flavor layers would be the dry rub, the infusion, and finally, the sauce.